 It’s all about stories.

-Those ordinary ones who put Him there that day, the same men who went home to their wives making dinner, to their kids.
-Pilate…Caiaphas…Soldiers…those doing their job.
+Those ordinary ones who put Him on the cross that day, the same men who went home to their wives preparing dinner, to their playful kids.
+Pilate, Caiaphas, Soldiers – those who were doing their job.

-The nameless carpenter who crafted the cross.
-Doing his job.
+A nameless carpenter who crafted the cross, doing his job.

 It’s all about stories.